 Preheat the oven to 325 F.

-When the skin is light (after about 1 1/2 hours) cover the breast with a tent of foil to prevent overcooking the breast.
+After about 1 1/2 hours, cover the turkey with a tent of foil to prevent overcooking.
 Check the doneness after the bird has roasted about 3 to 3 1/2 hours.
-Turkey is done when the thigh is pierced deeply and juices run clear (180 to 185 F) or when the breast muscle reaches 170 to 175 F.
+The turkey is done when the thigh is pierced deeply and juices run clear (180 to 185 F) or when the breast muscle reaches 170 to 175 F.

 Remove the turkey from the oven.
 Let it stand about 20 minutes to allow juices to settle in the meat.
 Deglaze the pan by adding 1/2 cup water.
-Stir to scrape up browned bits.
+Stir to scrape up the browned bits.
 Pour pan drippings into a gravy separator.
-Reserve 1 cup of defatted pan drippings for sauce.
+Reserve 1 cup of defatted pan drippings for the au jus.

-Carve the turkey and drizzle turkey slices with the warmed brown sugar sauce.
+Carve the turkey and drizzle turkey slices with the herbed au jus.
 Serve immediately.